particle-iot/device-os/README.md

 The Core, Debug or H103 boards in DFU mode should be listed as follows:
 Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=0, name="@Internal Flash  /0x08000000/12*001Ka,116*001Kg"

+If the macro SPARK_SFLASH_ENABLE is uncommented in platform_config.h, then the External Serial Flash should also be listed as follows:
+Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=1, name="@SPI Flash : SST25x/0x00000000/512*04Kg"

 11. For Flashing marvin.bin using DFU, follow the steps below in Eclipse - marvin project:
 * Get the latest marvin code from Github
 * In Eclipse Project Properties -> C/C++ Build -> Settings -> Tool Settings -> ARM Sourcery Windows GCC C Linker -> General -> Script file (-T),